sunnypilot/sunnypilot/HOW-TOS.md

 *(Base on version 0.8.10 [`master e98d1258114967999d9b3f5f1e46db98f76f78e6`](https://github.com/commaai/openpilot/tree/e98d1258114967999d9b3f5f1e46db98f76f78e6))*

+**USE AT YOUR OWN RISK!** Stock system safety features, like AEB and FCW, might be affected by these changes.

 1. Ensure the car is at the `OFF` ignition position.
 2. Connect your compatible comma device (EON, C2, C3) to the car. comma device power should be ON.
 3. Use a laptop or applicable device to connect to your comma device via SSH.
 (Tips: Instructions to SSH in [HERE](https://github.com/commaai/openpilot/wiki/SSH))